Tag It

 Research

-I led a dual-track research phase focused on internal constraints and external usability:
+I led a dual-track effort balancing internal constraints and field usability across states.

 Stakeholder Discovery